laolujr/Cloud-Projects-/README.md

 I created a `KeyPair` and named it `Devkeypair.pem` and Used `RSA` format.

-In my computer `Devkeypair.pem` automatically downloaded into the downloads directory i then moved it to my home directory
+In my computer `Devkeypair.pem` automatically downloaded into the downloads directory i then moved it to my home directory  `Laolujr`

+I did this because I would `SSH` from my home directory

+I then modified the settings of my `KeyPair`  using rhe `CHMOD 400` command in terminal.

+That command smply modifies the fle permission to be read only for owner and no permission for users or groups.

+### Launch Setup Server
+The purpose of this sever is to launch `WordPress` in my `Public subnet AZ1`